30 NQF credits at HEQSF level 9

 The objective of this course is to introduce recent quantitative techniques which are used to empirically implement and test models of consumer and competition between firms.
 These models are commonly applied to competition policy and regulatory proceedings, for to assess the effects of a merger on competition or to regulate telecommunication operators.
 During the students should become comfortable with the application of these techniques and understand their limitations.
 This course should be of interest for students who intend to work as economists at antitrust authorities, industry regulators, and economic consulting firms or pursue a career as a researcher in academia.
 The course will be divided into two interchanging parts.
 First, we will derive theoretical models in the classroom.
 Next, we will estimate these models using Stata and real data from different industries in the computer lab.
 About 50% of the course will be devoted to lab exercises.
 You will also receive regular computer exercises to be able to practice the applications by yourself.

-A reading list will be provided for each topic.
+Lectures notes and a reading list of relevant academic and policy papers will be provided for each topic.
 The following topics will be covered in the class: